 Don’t wait to get your neck pain treated after a car accident.
 If you didn’t cause the accident, you shouldn’t have to pay for related expenses that aren’t your fault.
 That’s why it’s so important to see a doctor, keep detailed records of your bills and other expenses, and work with a car accident attorney who can protect you throughout the process.

-At John Foy & Associates, we have been representing car accident victims for 20+ years, and we never side with the insurance companies.
-If you have sustained a neck injury after your accident and aren’t sure where to turn, contact us today for a FREE consultation.
+At John Foy & Associates, we have represented car accident victims for 20+ years.
 We’ll go over the details of your accident, including your neck pain, and discuss the best options for you.
-Call us anytime at 404-400-4000 or fill out the short form on this page to get started with your free consultation.
+Contact us anytime or fill out the short form on this page.